nesi/hpc_training/_lessons/maui-and-mahuika/02-migration.md

 ## Data Migration

 Home directories from pan have been copied to XXX and project directories to XXX.
-We will be synchronising these repeatedly while Pan is still available, so it is best to work in your perminant Mahuika directories: XXX and XXX.
+We will be synchronising these repeatedly while Pan is still available, so it is best to work in your permanent Mahuika directories: XXX and XXX.

 ## Differences from Pan